Force Performance

 Public Accountability Conference

 The Public Accountability Conferences allows the Commissioner to scrutinise Constabulary performance in a transparent and fair process.
-The Commissioner receives quarterly performance updates and thematic reports around priority areas of policing including, domestic abuse, child sexual exploitation, sexual offences, rural crime, anti-social behaviour and reducing reoffending.
+The Commissioner receives performance updates and thematic reports around priority areas of policing including, domestic abuse, child sexual exploitation, sexual offences, rural crime, anti-social behaviour and reducing reoffending.
 This is supported by regular one to one meetings between the Chief Constable and Commissioner.

 To view the latest papers from the Public Accountability Conference please click here.